 There have been some concerns about the possible risk of having a stroke (an interruption to the blood supply to the brain) because of manipulation to your neck.
-Between 1 and 3 out of every 1 million people who have neck manipulation are at risk of having a stroke.

 Your osteopath will follow strict guidelines about the kind of neck manipulation they can and can’t do if you are at high risk of stroke.

 - a history of heart or circulation problems